 Building a Compliant Welding Quality System

-Step 6 — Conduct an Internal Audit Before your certification body arrives, audit your own system.
+Step 6 — Conduct an Internal Audit Before your certification body arrives, audit your own system against every clause.
 Find the gaps before the auditor does.
-Use your internal audit checklists to verify every clause is addressed and every record is in order.

-For a fully sequenced implementation timeline, see ISO Implementation Timeline for Manufacturers.
+For the full sequenced timeline, see ISO Implementation Timeline for Manufacturers and How Long Does ISO Certification Take?

 The Standards Your Shop Needs to Own

-→ Use coupon code CC2026 for an additional 5% off individual ISO and IEC standards through December 31, 2026 → Apply at ANSI Webstore
+→ Use coupon CC2026 for 5% off ISO and IEC standards → Apply at ANSI

 Common ISO Audit Findings in Fabrication Shops